 We are busy multi-tasking mamas, and many of us are breastfeeding and pumping for our babies on-the-go.
 So, what happens when you need some privacy when you’re out in public with your baby?
 What are public nursing or lactation rooms and how can they help?
 Are these area hurting or helping the breastfeeding/pumping cause?
 Today we’re talking about the importance of lactation rooms and legislation to support it.

 Here’s your guide to all the breastfeeding resources from The Boob Group episodes!
 You can listen to all of our episodes through this website, our RSS feed as well as your favorite podcast apps!

 Many breastfeeding moms question whether or not they are making enough milk for their baby.
-Sometimes it really is low milk supply and sometimes the quantity of breast milk is a result of something else.
 So, how do you know if there really is a problem?

 Women with large breasts often have concerns when breastfeeding their babies.
 Will you somehow smother your little one?
 Could you produce too much milk and become engorged?
 Will your flow be faster and more uncomfortable for your baby?
 Today you'll hear from large breasted women about what works best for them!

 If your baby is having a hard time latching, he may need a nipple shield to help get breastfeeding off to a good start.
 And even though nipple shields can help, there are definite pros and cons to using them.
 What's the correct way to use them?
 And when should you perhaps try other alternatives?